 What is the Quarterly Questions assessment program based on?

 The questions for the Quarterly Questions program are based on an examination blueprint

 developed by the ABO in consultation with ophthalmic subject matter experts from around the country.

 resources help you meet MOC requirements and earn CME credits.
 These resources are based on the Practicing Ophthalmologists Curriculum (POC), a knowledge base developed by teams of practicing ophthalmologists who are members of the Academy.
 The POC comprises the most clinically relevant information that practicing ophthalmologists in each subspecialty need to know to remain current.
 The POC is based on the MOC Content Outline

 and organized by practice emphasis area (i.e., subspecialty).

 CME for MOC Participation

-In addition, physicians may be able to claim AMA PRA Category 1 Credit™ directly from the AMA for learning that occurs because of American Board of Medical Specialties (ABMS) member board certification or recertification through Maintenance of Certification (MOC).
+In addition to earning CME through the Academy for Quarterly Questions, physicians may be able to claim AMA PRA Category 1 Credit™ directly from the American Medical Association for learning that occurs because of American Board of Medical Specialties (ABMS) member board certification or recertification.
 Please contact the AMA for a direct credit application and submit all required documentation to the AMA.